Communication Options While Travelling Australia

 Staying connected while caravanning to remote corners of this country is so important, especially when home schooling or work on the road is involved.

-Our family of five have been successfully exploring the vast and varied landscape of Australia for over a year now, with our three children completing their schooling via distance education, while us parents manage our work the laptop lifestyle way.
+Our family of five have been successfully exploring the vast and varied landscape of Australia for a few years now, with our two youngest children completing their schooling via home schooling, while us parents manage our work the laptop lifestyle way.
 Needless to say, we require a lot of data while travelling.

 There are plenty of portable data options out there, and believe us when we say we’ve tried most of them.
 This blog is a breakdown of how we have successfully set ourselves up to access phone and internet services regardless of whether we’re in the dusty outback or chasing waterfalls in the tropics.